 - Misplaced Wildlife: What's an elephant doing in the North American woods?
+Rule of Funny.

-- Oh Crap: The look on Elmer's face when he realises that Bugs and Daffy have found a poster proclaiming it to be Elmer Season, and are giving him very evil grins indeed.
+- Oh, Crap!: The look on Elmer's face when he realises that Bugs and Daffy have found a poster proclaiming it to be Elmer Season, and are giving him very evil grins indeed.

-- One Bullet Left
+- One Bullet Left: Formerly the Trope Namer.